The state-sum invariants for virtual knots: Generalization of the Carter--Saito--Jelsovsky--Kamada--Langford theorem for virtual knots

 \begin{theorem}

-1. The function $Z_1(D , \phi , f) = \prod\limits_{C} \prod \phi(x , y) ^{\sigma t}$ is an invariant of a virtual knot or link with the given diagram $D$ under the all classical and virtual moves, when the second product is taken over the all classical crossings of the given diagram, and the first product is taken over thr set $C$ - all possible colorings.
-The function $Z_1$ we will call the stat-weight.
+1. The function is the invariant of a virtual knot (or a virtual link) with a given diagram $D$ under all classical and virtual moves, where the second product is taken over all classical intersections of the given diagram, and the first product is taken over the set of all possible colorings $C$.
+We call the function $Z_1$ a state--weight.